 2. Behavioral reasons

-Dogs with visual issues may have decreased ability to see in the dark.
+Dogs with visual issues may have a decreased ability to see in the dark.
 This can lead to stress when lights are turned off.
-Dogs with poor vision may bark or whine in the evenings.
+Dogs with poor vision sometimes bark or whine in the evenings or at night.
 You may also notice that they bump into objects or struggle to navigate at night.

 A sign of pain may be that your dog has a hard time getting comfortable when trying to sleep.
 This may be most notable if they are lying on the floor or on a hard surface.
 Dogs in pain will frequently shift or reposition themselves.